December 25, 2014

 When it comes to establishing your own brand and identity a lot more work is involved than you may think.
 Proper planning is crucial to establishing your image and message across all aspects of your business, purpose, or organization.

 Most people who hear the term branding assume it just deals with the creation of an original logo.
-While a logo is part of a branding, there is certainly more a complete branding package brings to the table.
+While a logo is part of branding, there is certainly more a complete branding package brings to the table.

 What is a brand exactly?